zainafzal08/Resume/README.md

 ## todo

-1. Make project work in mobile
-2. center logo with text on project
+0. Update Project To Support Multi Link
+  - actually set up interface to get links/icons
-3. make footer card
+1. Make footer card
+2. Add in all the content
+3. Make jsfiddles for some scripts

-## show off points
+4. remember to show off about summer internship

-remember to show off about summer internship link twitter (also set up twitter lmao)
+5. link twitter (also set up twitter lmao)

-## idea

-z index seperates poster images, as you scroll it flips through them, each one with a project on it.
-(have a small dot based system for jumping between) keep to pure github atm, the live sites need work yikes.

 ## pages